We travel with chronic illness, tight budgets, and chaotic kids. Your family can too.

 Crepes by the Eiffel Tower on a 2 day trip to paris

-name your season worksheet mockup we traveled happy
+name your season workbook mockup we traveled happy

 Want to know what kind of trip your family actually needs right now?

-It walks you through 10 questions that help you figure out what is doable for your family right now, so you can stop overthinking and start planning.
+It walks you through 10 questions that help you figure out what is doable for your family right now.
+It’s the first step in the Travel Happy Mentality – my framework for planning trips that fit your actual life.